rtmatphys/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral researcher at Institute for Solid State Physics, University of Tokyo.
 After obtaining a PhD in condensed matter experiment, I have been working on computational studies of correlated electron systems.
+Now I study application of quantum computation to solving quantum many-body problems.